-The Glossary of Education Reform was created to help journalists, parents, and community members—anyone with an interest or investment in our public schools—understand some of the major reform concepts being discussed by educators, researchers, and policy makers.
+The Glossary of Education Reform was developed by the Great Schools Partnership with generous support from the Nellie Mae Education Foundation and in partnership with the Education Writers Association.
+It was created to help journalists, parents, and community members—anyone with an interest or investment in our public schools—understand some of the major reform concepts being discussed by educators, researchers, and policy makers.
 In a word, we believe that strong schools, great journalism, and an informed electorate are essential to any well-functioning democracy.
 For this reason, educators are encouraged to use the glossary to build a stronger understanding of school-improvement strategies in their communities.

 The glossary describes widely used school-improvement terms, concepts, and strategies.
 It currently features more than 500 terms and 150 in-depth entries on K–12 public education and education reform in the United States.
 Each entry includes a general definition of the term, a discussion about how the concept or strategy intersects with efforts to improve school performance or student achievement, and an overview of related debates, including the major arguments for or against particular reforms.
 The glossary is designed to be a neutral observer, and the writers and editors worked to create entries that are factual, objective, and impartial.